jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 of a page such as a footer once, and then apply that portion to other pages.
 Using templating, it is possible to create headers, footers, menus on the top, left, or right, and so forth.
-To utilize facelets templating, the facelets namespace must be brought into a page within the <html> tag xmlns:ui="jakarta.faces.facelets".
-The facelets “insert” and “include” components enable one to include facelets pages within each other.
+To utilize facelets templating, the facelets namespace must be brought into a page within the `<html>` tag `xmlns:ui="jakarta.faces.facelets"`.
+The facelets "insert" and "include" components enable one to include facelets pages within each other.

 ```xhtml